 Herzliya Pituach 1 by Tomer Ben Dor

-Situated in Herzliya, Israel, this amazing residence was designed in 2017 by Tomer Ben Dor.
+Herzliya Pituach 1 situated in Herzliya, Israel, is an amazing residence designed in 2017 by Tomer Ben Dor.

 Photography courtesy of Tomer Ben Dor